circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

         - /feature-.*/
 ```

-In this example all the branches will be executed except "develop" and branches matching regex "feature-.*".
+In this example, all the branches will be executed except "develop" and branches matching regex "feature-.*".

 If both `ignore` and `only` are present in config, only `ignore` will be taken into account.